Boulevard/transporter/README.md

 function createClient(from: { port: SessionPort; timeout?: number }): Client;
 ```

-Creates a client that is able to link services.
+Creates a client that is able to link to services.

 > You know my fourth rule?
 Never make a promise you can't keep. — Frank